workadventure/workadventure/docs/dev/adminAPI.md

 ```

 First you need to understand how Work Adventure architecture is made.
-Work Adventure is divided in 3 sections :
+WorkAdventure is divided in 3 sections :
 - **Front**<br>
     The front is the visible part of Work Adventure, the one that serves the game.
 - **Pusher**<br>